apache/datafusion-comet/docs/source/user-guide/tuning.md

 `ShuffledHashJoin` is very large then it could lead to OOM in Spark.

 Vectorized query engines tend to perform better with `ShuffledHashJoin`, so for best performance it is often preferable to configure Comet to convert `SortMergeJoin` to `ShuffledHashJoin`.
-Comet does provide spill-to-disk for `ShuffledHashJoin` so this should not result in OOM.
-However, `SortMergeJoin` may be faster in some cases.
+Comet does not yet provide spill-to-disk for `ShuffledHashJoin` so this could result in OOM.
+Also, `SortMergeJoin` may still be faster in some cases.
 It is best to test with both for your specific workloads.

 To configure Comet to convert `SortMergeJoin` to `ShuffledHashJoin`, set `spark.comet.exec.replaceSortMergeJoin=true`.